Jonathan2251/lbd/_sources/funccall.rst.txt

 	  nop
     ...

-Mips ABI asks "return struct varaible address" to be set at $2.
+According to the MIPS ABI, the address for returning a struct variable must be placed in register `$2`.

-byval struct type
+Byval Struct Type
 ~~~~~~~~~~~~~~~~~~~

-The following code in Chapter9_1/ and Chapter9_2/ support the byval structure
+The following code in `Chapter9_1/` and `Chapter9_2/` supports the `byval`
-type in function call.
+structure type in function calls.

 .. rubric:: lbdex/chapters/Chapter9_1/Cpu0ISelLowering.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0ISelLowering.cpp